Mount Pleasant (Washington, D.C.): 18th century

 In 1727, Charles Calvert, 5th Baron Baltimore, then governor of the Province of Maryland, awarded a land grant for present-day Mount Pleasant to James Holmead.
-This estate included the territory of present-day Adams Morgan, Columbia Heights, and Pleasant Plains neighborhoods.
-James's son, Anthony, inherited the estate in 1750 and named it Pleasant Plains.
-After the United States Congress created the District of Columbia in 1791, Pleasant Plains estate became part of Washington County, a section of the District lying between what now is Florida Avenue and the Maryland border.
-The Holmeads gradually sold off all tracts of the Pleasant Plains estate.
+This estate, later named "Pleasant Plains", included the territory of present-day neighborhoods of Adams Morgan, Columbia Heights, Meridian Hill, and Pleasant Plains (which only covers a portion of the original estate of the same name).

+After the creation of the District of Columbia in 1791, Pleasant Plains estate became part of Washington County, but not part of the City of Washington.

-In 1794 and 1796, Robert Peter, Georgetown's pioneer businessman, conducted title descriptions.
-He created maps for tracts of some of his land in Mount Pleasant for transactions with commissioners of the city.
+In 1794 and 1796, noted Georgetown businessman Robert Peter conducted the first land surveys in the area and created maps for tracts of some of his land in Mount Pleasant for transactions with commissioners of the city.